-• Aerospace Engineering: Study the development of aircraft—from helicopters to spaceships.
+• Aerospace Engineering: Study the development of aircraft—from helicopters to spaceships to unmanned air vehicles.
 The program covers design and the mechanisms behind flight and propulsion.

-• Computation Arts: A digital program that explores the intersection of design, art and technology, while considering as well the cultural and political implications of an increasingly wired society.
-Students have access to professional lab and studio equipment; some get to participate in research at Concordia’s Milieux Institute for Arts, Culture and Technology.
+• Computation Arts: A digital program that explores the intersection of design, art and technology, while also considering the cultural and political implications of an increasingly wired society.
+Students have access to professional lab and studio equipment.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|